West Side High School (New Jersey): Awards, recognition and rankings

 The school was the 326th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 268th in the state of 328 schools in 2012, after being ranked 319th in 2010 out of 322 schools listed.
 The magazine ranked the school 313th in 2008 out of 316 schools.
 The school was ranked 313th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

-The school has twice received gifts of $50,000 from Ellen DeGeneres.
-West Side also received a gift of $500,000 from Oprah Winfrey to be used for the school's summer initiative.
+West Side High School has received national attention for its community-based educational approach and commitment to student support.
+In recognition of these efforts, the Ellen DeGeneres Show awarded the school two $50,000 grants through the "One Million Acts of Good" campaign, highlighting Principal Akbar Cook's work to address the needs of students beyond academics.

+In May 2019, Oprah Winfrey made a surprise visit to the school and announced a $500,000 gift to support the Lights On initiative, a program designed to provide students with a safe and supportive environment during evenings and weekends.

 Athletics

 The West Side High School Roughriders compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2009 realignment, the team had been in the Skyline Division of the Northern Hills Conference, which included schools in Essex, Morris and Passaic counties.
 With 728 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in the Freedom White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group II North for football for 2022–2024.
+The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.

 The boys' cross country team won the Group IV state championship in 1949, 1950 (as co-champion with Asbury Park High School), 1951, 1953 and 1954.